 But in 1977 Brenda Hughes suggested Santa’s Workshop.
 The very first one was held in 1977.
 Santa’s Workshop is being operated by around 30 volunteer members.
-Each year we have new vendor and great musical talents.
-Santa’s Workshop is co-chaired by Amanda Guidry and Cheryl Thomas together.
-Molly Risley is our fantastic vendor coordinator.
-Our publicity chairman Dylcia J. Cowan is responsible for the getting the word out to the community.
-Diane Glasgow provides the musical entertainment such as area school choruses and Tennessee Tech musical groups.
-Each member works dedicated hours for this event year after year.
-Last year we raised $36,000 and logged over 350 hours of volunteer time.
+Each year we have new vendors and great musical entertainment such as area school choruses and Tennessee Tech musical groups.
+Each club member works dedicated hours for this event year after year.
+Last year we raised $38,000 and logged over 400 hours of volunteer time.

-There are 6 major categories that we contribute to overall.
+There are 5 major categories that we contribute to overall.
 Our Arts committee keeps us informed about the arts that are going on locally.
 We have various members that participate out in the arts community.
 Our Home Life committee works in areas of women’s health and healthy lifestyles as well as financial peace.
-Our International Affairs committee works in the area of problems abroad such as Unicef and World Hunger.
 Our Public Affairs committee works in areas of women’s safety, public safety, and citizenship.
 Our Education committee works in areas of children’s education and adult continuing education.
 Our Conservation committee works in areas of beautification and recycling.
 This is just some of what we are about.

 We also promote leadership, membership, and empowerment programs.

 We have won numerous awards over the years.
-Our most recent award was the Oustanding Club Award in our division
+Our most recent award was the Outstanding Club Award in our division!!

 Past proceeds from Santa’s Workshop and the good they’ve done throughout our community have also been recognized statewide.
 We gave money for gas vouchers to American Cancer Society, and they won an award for best project.
 Because of this money, so many people that would not otherwise be able had their treatments.
 We also have been recognized international for the HUGGIES Project.
 We combined efforts with the Health Dept. on SIDS awareness.